Visiting Researchers

 - an up-to-date academic CV (including a list of publications).

-Decisions on the allocation of fellowships will be made by a selection panel comprising members of the institute.
+Decisions will be made by a selection panel, following the submission deadline.